auto bill of sale auto bill of sale

 How to Draft an Auto Bill of Sale

 To draft an auto bill of sale, use a template available from state DMV websites or legal services.
-Ensure information accuracy and completeness, signing the document in front of a notary if required.
+Ensure information accuracy and completeness, by signing the document in front of a notary if required.
 Both parties should retain a copy for their records.

 Common Scenarios for Use